The probability density function tail of the Kardar-Parisi-Zhang equation in the strongly non-linear regime: The PDF tail of the KPZ equation

 Note that the constant $c_4$ is evaluated for small values of $\epsilon$ in Eq. (\ref{eq:1.2}) and in the higher dimensional case $c_2$ will change with the dimension $d$ and $c_2 \neq c_0$.
 We compute the first variational derivatives to minimize $S_{\xi}$ with respect to $F$ and $\mu$ in order to find the path with highest probability identified by the instanton or the extremum of the action as,

-Eqs. (\ref{eq:2.7}) - (\ref{eq:2.8}) constitutes a dynamical system for the instanton time function $F$ and its conjugate $\mu$.
+Eqs. (\ref{eq:2.7}) - (\ref{eq:2.8}) constitutes a dynamical system for the instanton time function $F$ and its conjugate $\mu$, see Ref. ~\cite{a22} for a more general discussion.
+We remind the reader that although $\mu$ appears to be simply a convenient mathematical tool, it does have a useful physical meaning that should be noted; it arises from the uncertainty in the value of $h$ due to stochastic forcing.
+That is, the dynamical system with a stochastic forcing should be extended to a larger space involving this conjugate variable, whereby $F$ and $\mu$ constitute a uncertainty relation.
+The instanton solution follows from a particular path out of all possible functional values of $F$ and $\mu$, which minimizes the action S. Furthermore, it has the interesting physical meaning of mediating the forcing and the observable whose PDFs are sought.
 We proceed by solving these equations for $t<0$ and matching the solution at $t=0$.
-Note that the instanton solution $F$ rapidly grows at $t=0$ with increasing $\xi$ while it vanishes as $t \rightarrow -\infty$.
+Note that the instanton solution $F$ rapidly grows at $t=0$ with increasing $\xi$ while it vanishes as $t \rightarrow -\infty$ and that the PDF is computed at time $t=0$.
 We start by computing an additional relation for the time evolution of the conjugate variable $\mu$ expressed in the real variable $F$ by taking the time derivative on Eq. (\ref{eq:2.7}),

 We now substitute $\mu$ and $\dot{\mu}$ in Eq. (\ref{eq:2.9}) by using Eqs. (\ref{eq:2.7}) and (\ref{eq:2.8}) yielding a second order non-linear differential equation for $F$,

 By setting $v = \dot{F}$ we find that we can rewrite the time derivative as $v (dv/dF)$ and we can now perform the first integration,